HHallb/pyPFC/SECURITY.md

 - Announced through GitHub releases
 - Tagged with appropriate version numbers

-## Contact

-For security-related questions or concerns that are not vulnerabilities, you can:

-- Check our documentation at [https://hhallb.github.io/pyPFC/](https://hhallb.github.io/pyPFC/)
-- Review this security policy for updates

 ---

 **Note**: This security policy may be updated from time to time.
 Please check back regularly for the most current version.